NREL-Sienna/PowerSystems.jl/docs/src/developer/style.md

 members if no inner constructor is defined.
 * When creating a constructor use `function Foo()` instead of `Foo() = ...`.
   * One exception is the case where one file has all single-line functions.
+* Prefer explicit `return` in multi line functions instead of the implicit return.

 ## Exceptions